 Users also extended and adapt interFoam in recent years to include some features such as wave generation.
 These extensions are:

-In the rest of this post, i will show some of my simulations using interFoam family.
+In the rest of this post, I will show some of my simulations using interFoam family.

 Free Surface Flow Over Stepped Spillway